dalibor/dalibornasevic.com/_posts/2015-03-01-don-t-overuse-exceptions.md

 > Exceptions are like non-local goto statements.

 Also, I mostly agree with these two statements from Joel Spolsky's article on [exceptions](http://www.joelonsoftware.com/items/2003/10/13.html).
-I think there are situations where raising exceptions on your own makes sense thought.
+I think there are situations where raising exceptions on your own makes sense though.

 > 1. Never throw an exception of my own.
 > 2. Always catch any possible exception that might be thrown by a library I'm using on the same line as it is thrown and deal with it immediately.